ClinicalTrialsTeam/ctfrontier/developer_manual.md

 The `search_studies.sql` script can be found in `database/scripts`.

+### Setup: Set up elasticsearch

+1. Start with `ELASTICSEARCH_ENABLED` set to false in the config.
+(See the config with `ctf config show`)

+1. Connect to the EC2 instance running django with `ssh -i CtfBackendKeyPair.pem ec2-user@[ec2-DNS]`.

+1. From within the EC2 instance, run `docker ps` to find the name of the running container and then `docker exec -it <name> /bin/sh` to connect to the container.

+1. From within the django container run `python setup_elasticsearch.py`.
+This may take a long time but only has to be done once.

+1. Exit out of the docker container / EC2 instance, then run `ctf config edit` and set `ELASTICSEARCH_ENABLED` to true.

+1. Propagate this change to the CloudFormation stack resources by running `ctf stack update` to update the environment variables for the backend task.
+This should automatically restart the backend task with the new environment variables but if it doesn't then you can run `ctf container deploy.backend` to force a new deployment of the backend.

+1. Now the website should use Elasticsearch for the "search_studies" endpoint.

+1. To delete index run `python manage.py search_index --delete` from a running django task.

 **At this point you should have a working version of ctfrontier in the cloud!**